mukulmishra18/mukulmishra18.github.io/_posts/2017-6-23-Streaming-PDF-TextContent.md

 This is the third post in the series of my **Google Summer of Code 2017** experience.
 In [last post](http://mukulmishra.me/blog/sendWithStream-in-PDF.js/), I gave detailed overview of `SendWithStream` method of `MessageHandler`.
 In this post, I am going to give updates of [my project](https://github.com/mozilla/pdf.js/projects/4) _Streams API in PDF.js_.

-First phase of coding is about to end, and we already have our first Streams API supported PDF.js API i.e. **streamTextContent**.
+First phase of coding is about to end, and we already have our first Streams API supported PDF.js API, i.e., **streamTextContent**.
 This API is inspired from PDF.js [**getTextContent**](https://github.com/mozilla/pdf.js/blob/master/src/display/api.js#L958) API, that is used to extract text contents of PDFs.
 As name suggests, _streamTextContent_ can be used to stream text contents of PDFs incrementally in small chunks.

 #### So how it is going to help?

-Earlier we are using `getTextContent` API to retrieve text content of PDFs, that is not very efficient in terms of memory and speed.
-When _getTextContent_ requests text content from worker thread, it has to wait unit all the text contents are build.
-Text content is accessible in main thread only when it is completely build at worker thread and send via `MessageHandler`.
+Earlier we were using `getTextContent` API to retrieve text content of PDFs, that is not very efficient in terms of memory and speed.
+When _getTextContent_ requests text content from worker thread, it has to wait until all the text contents are built.
+Text content is accessible in main thread only when it is completely built at worker thread and send via `MessageHandler`.
 Due to this reason, it creates inefficiency in terms of:

 - **Speed**: As we have to wait for building the whole text content.
 - **Memory**: As we have to store all the text content in worker thread and send in bulk.